celestwl/datascience/README.md

 # datascience
-Building up a library for quick pick-up and project use
+Building up a library for quick pick-up and future projects.